Individual causal effects from observational longitudinal studies with time-varying exposures: The cross-world causal effect

 The ICE of an arbitrary individual from a population is considered a random variable.
-In this section we introduce the \textit{cross-world causal effect} (CWCE) that equals the random ICE conditioned on all observed information of an individual.
-The distribution of the CWCE indicates the likely values for the ICE given an individual's factual-world information.
-A precise definition of the CWCE is presented as \ref{def:CWCE}. \begin{definition}{\textbf{Cross-world causal effect}} In a parameterization of the cause-effect relations as\\ $\mathfrak{C}(\{\bar{A}, \bar{C}, \bar{Y}, U_{0}, M_{\mathrm{AY}}, M_{\mathrm{YY}}, U_{\mathrm{AY}}, U_{\mathrm{YY}} \},\boldsymbol{f},P_{\boldsymbol{N}})$, the cross-world causal effect at time point $k$ given factual-world data up until $h$ equals
+In this section, we introduce the cross-world causal effect (CWCE) that equals the random ICE conditioned on all observed information of an individual.
+The distribution of the CWCE indicates the probable values for the ICE given an individual's factual-world observations.
+A precise definition of the CWCE is presented as Definition \ref{CH4def:CWCE}. \begin{definition}{\textbf{Cross-world causal effect}} In a parameterization of the cause-effect relations as SCM \eqref{CH4indSCM}, the cross-world causal effect at time point $j$ given factual-world data up until time $h$ equals